 Step 2: Define premium customer success service packages

-When defining each service offering, you’ll want to take into account the customer experience and inherent churn risk of each customer segment.
+When defining each service offering, you’ll want to consider the customer experience and inherent churn risk of each customer segment.
 For example, per my experience, the larger the customer, the higher the expectations and need for a ‘white-glove’ type of customer experience.
 In addition, each segment is likely to have a different level of churn or down-sell risk.
-Use the list created in step 1 to prepare service packages for each customer segment.
+Use the list created in Step 1 to prepare service packages for each customer segment.
 Ideally, each package should offer, at minimum, those ‘must-have’ activities to ensure enough value is derived and significantly mitigate churn or down-sell risks.
-You may then want to provide a list of add-on services to ensure each customer can tailor their own customer experience.
-Offering options for a white-glove experience is going to be key, in some cases.
+You may then want to provide a list of add-on services to ensure each customer can tailor their customer experience.
+Offering options for a white-glove experience will be key, in some cases.

 Step 3: Identify Potential Benefits to Customers

 To better transition customers into your newly created paid service offerings, I highly recommend choosing a multiphased approach.
 First, conduct customer research to confirm which services they might be more willing to pay for.
 Done right, your customer research will reveal which services are most important to each customer segment.
 Use this research to validate your service or adjust your offerings to ensure a customer-centric approach.
 In addition, validating clients’ wishes upfront (and having customer quotes to augment your campaign for your new service offerings), will make it easier to transition your customers to pay for services you currently cannot afford to offer for free any longer.

 Step 4: Determine Customer Fees